azharmunir43/data-engineering-nd/2. advanced-sql/3. views/README.md

 #### How to control DML on views?

-As long as updates are concerned, we are good because we can change data that does not belong to that view.
-However, for insertions we can WITH CHECK OPTION.
+As long as updates are concerned, we are good because we can not change data that does not belong to that view.
+However, for insertions we can use WITH CHECK OPTION.

 ```sql
 CREATE OR REPLACE VIEW Employees50 AS